rynr/zig/README.md

 Usage
 -----

-This example is about a repository of [sketch](https://www.sketchapp.com/) files.
-Those files are binary type, actually they do contain json-files packed as zip.
-Git is not deigned to handle binary files, so wouldn't it be great if you could just check them in as multiple json files?
+Git is not good to store binary files.
+Many binary files are zipped files with ascii content (like json or xml).
+This ascii content fitls well to git.
+So wouldn't it be great if you could with the binary files and checkin the ascii ones?

-This project is about a possible simple solution that could be used.
-It works like this.
+This project tries to find a feasible and simple solution that could be used, it currently works like this.

  - `zig init` initializes a git repository by asking for a filename extension and adding it to the git configuration.